 Meditation used to be a practice solely reserved for anyone looking for spiritual enlightenment.
 However, the number of people practicing it has gone through the room and it’s become more of a mainstream and trendy activity.

-In the recent pandemic, with its associated lock-downs and working from home, many people have chosen mediation to relieve themselves of anxiety, fear, and other forms of emotional and mental distress.
+In the recent pandemic, with its associated lockdowns and working from home, many people have chosen meditation to relieve themselves of anxiety, fear, and other forms of emotional and mental distress.

 So you can be better informed about the art of meditation, we’ve gathered together some interesting meditation statistics.

 The Top Mind-Blowing Meditation Statistics and Facts 2023

 - In the US, over 35 million people have thought about trying meditation.

 - It’s estimated that 200–500 million people meditate worldwide.

 - Just under 15% of people in the US say they have used one type of meditation at least.